toucansites/t-doc-template-demo/contents/[home]/index.md

 ---
-title: Welcome to T-Doc template
+title: Welcome to T-Doc Template
 description: Learn how to use T-Doc, the ultimate documentation generator for your projects.
 views:
     html: pages.home